elasticio/api-docs/source/includes/_contracts.md

 #### Authorization
-This request is authorized for Contract members with role `Admin` or `TenantAdmin`.
-To provide the workspase_id as an additional parameter user must be member of the given Workspace with Admin role.
+This request is authorized for a Contract's scope members with the `Admin` or the `TenantAdmin` roles.
+To provide the workspase_id as an additional parameter user has to have Admin privileges and belong to the provided Workspace.

 ### URL Parameters